KingEnderBrine/-RoR2-ProperSave/README.md

 A `Load` button will be active if you are host and was found suitable save file (if save file has the same set of players as in the current lobby).

 # Game modes support
-Each game mode (for now `Classic` and `Eclipse`) has it's own save files, so that you can switch between game modes and not losing your progress.
+Each game mode (`Classic`, `Eclipse`, `Simulacrum`) has it's own save files, so that you can switch between game modes and not losing your progress.

 # For mod developers
 #### Saving